Advanced Healthcare Directives in PA

 Child custody battles are some of the most difficult to deal with, no matter the parents' marital status.
 Our lawyers know that every case is different, and the people involved in these cases may feel vulnerable and overwhelmed.

-Each of us has focused our practice on Family Law and Domestic Relations because we, each for our reasons, felt the need to pay attention to the more personal and human side of the law.
-We don't work on cases.
-We work with people.
+Each of us has focused our practice on Family Law and Domestic Relations because we, for our reasons, felt the need to pay attention to the more personal and human side of the law.
+We don't work on cases; we work with people.

-If you have any questions about child custody in PA, please get in touch with us at 1-833-LAW-1914 or via our contact form.
+If you have any questions about child custody in PA, please contact us at 1-833-LAW-1914 or via our contact form.
 We have experienced custody lawyers in our Bucks County and Montgomery County law offices.

 The information above is general: we recommend consulting a child custody attorney regarding your circumstances.
-The content of this information is not meant to be considered legal advice or a substitute for legal representation.
+The content of this information isn't considered legal advice or a substitute for legal representation.

 Why is Establishing the “Date of Separation” important in a divorce?